uarc/core0-doc/src/instruction_reference/control_flow.md

 ` -- `

 #### Immediate (WORD)
 The initial opcode byte is followed by two octets.
-The immediate value is unsigned and is added to the PC to find the relative position of the end of the loop.
+The immediate value is unsigned with a bias of `+4` and is added to the PC to find the relative position of the end of the loop.

 #### Description
 `iloop` pushes a new infinite loop into onto the [lstack](architecture/lstack.html).
 This loop, being infinite, will never end until the break instruction is issued.
 The loop index (`i0`) begins at `0` and will wrap around indefinitely.